rocky-linux/documentation/docs/books/learning_rsync/06_rsync_inotify.md

 -e specifies the event type of monitoring data, multiple event types are separated by commas in English status
 ```

-The events are as follows:
+The event types are as follows:

 | Event Type | Description |
 |---|---|